bennetyee/recursion_to_iteration_transform/README.md

 for it's compilation of `fib_rec.c` over `clang` is due to more aggressive inlining.
-The generated executables are much faster than any of the other approaches -- for both compilers -- and the differences between compilers appear to be diminishing.
+The generated executables are much faster than any of the other approaches -- for both compilers -- and the differences between compilers appear to be diminishing for the recursive implementations.

 ## Performance

 Single execution, not averaged, so only good for "ballpark" comparisons.
+Measured on a Linux system with an Intel Core Ultra 7 155U CPU.

 `gcc` 13.3:
 ```